Feelin' Good Train

-Feelin' Good Train is the third studio album released by American country music artist Sammy Kershaw.
+Feelin' Good Train is the third studio album by American country music artist Sammy Kershaw.
 It was released in 1994 (see 1994 in country music) on Mercury Records.
 The album produced four singles for Kershaw on the Billboard country charts.
 The first two singles were "National Working Woman's Holiday" and a cover of the Amazing Rhythm Aces' "Third Rate Romance", both of which peaked at #2.
 Following it was a cover of the Mac McAnally song "Southbound" at #27 and also "If You're Gonna Walk, I'm Gonna Crawl" at #18.
 Also included is a re-release of a duet with George Jones called "Never Bit a Bullet Like This", which was previously released on Jones' 1993 album High-Tech Redneck.